Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

-“400 baht?
+400 baht?
 No meter?”
-The taxi driver’s hopeful smile fades as I shake my head and turn toward the train station signs.
-After dozens of flights into Bangkok, I’ve compared the taxi vs train several times and learned that your first transport decision can make or break your arrival experience.
+The taxi driver’s hopeful smile fades as I shake my head and walk toward the train station signs.
+After years of flying into Bangkok, I’ve learnt that getting this first decision right means the difference between starting your trip relaxed or starting it stressed and out of pocket.

 • Suvarnabhumi (say “su-wan-na-poom”) – the main international hub